ChainsQueenEth/fintech/README.md

 - Motion used sparingly with Framer Motion, respecting reduced motion preferences
 - Tailwind utilities with custom tokens (configured in `tailwind.config.js`); no styled-components

-## 🗺️ Next Steps
-1. Connect to real financial APIs (banking aggregates, FX rates, insights)
-2. Expand authentication + onboarding surfaces
-3. Layer in visual regression snapshots (e.g., Storybook with Chromatic)
-4. Add CD to auto-deploy to GitHub Pages from CI (e.g., on tags or `main`)

----
-Crafted to showcase a modern fintech experience and a maintainable front-end foundation.